guicttram/guicttram/README.md

  - Email: guicttram@gmail.com

 ## [ENGLISH]

-As a technology student, having an affinity with numbers and logic is only natural to me.
-<br/> Challenges also prove to be quite attractive.

 <br/> 💬  &nbsp; About me: I like tech, science, games, comic books, anime and martial arts
 <br/> :computer: &nbsp; Currently learning Python 3, Java and, in my free time, German.